-You must determine what impression you want to make in all verbal and written communication.
-Then, hone a voice that is a good fit for your business and your target audience.
+You must determine what impression you want to make in verbal and written communication.
+Then, hone a voice that fits your business and target audience.

 For instance, the brand voice for a ladies’ clothing store should resonate with women who match the target customer profile and reflect the business’s personality.
-If your audience consisted of young females, it might make sense to use slang and jargon common among members of that demographic.
+For example, suppose your audience consists of females aged 18-25.
+In that case, it might make sense to use slang and jargon common among members of that demographic.

-Some say that “birds of a feather flock together”.
-The is true for people and for brands.
+You may have heard that “birds of a feather flock together”.
+It’s true for people and brands.

 Technically, a brand association is “anything such as a symbol, activity, or famous person that makes a consumer think of a particular brand or product”.
 (Cambridge University Press)

-Just like people, your partners, associates, and groups of which you are a member will influence how prospective customers see you.
-Therefore, choose these for your business as carefully as you would for yourself.
+That means your partners, associates, and groups to which you belong will influence how prospective customers see you.
+So, choose them carefully.

 Bonus Step: Be Consistent

-If you are going to create a brand identity, you must stay the course.
-When you are tempted to quit, you are usually on the brink of a breakthrough.
+Brand consistency is the key to success.
+You must communicate the same messages, images, and associations to see results.
+If you’re going to create a brand identity, you must stay the course.
+When you’re tempted to quit, you’re usually on the brink of a breakthrough.